 While having one or more risk factors for kidney disease may increase your chances of developing the condition, it doesn’t mean that you will automatically develop RCC.

-Still, it’s always good to make an appointment with your doctor to talk about your risks and to make the appropriate lifestyle changes to help decrease your risk.
+Still, it’s always good to make an appointment with your doctor to talk about your risk and to make the appropriate lifestyle changes to help decrease that risk.